USD 259 JROTC to move activities outdoors, some events canceled because of COVID-19

 “This gives [students] an opportunity to get away from the computer and the house and get them together with their friends and other people on their teams,” said Col. Hester.

-Many JROTC events are cancelled because of COVID-19 including the Veterans Day Ceremony that typically includes more than 2,400 cadets.
+Many JROTC events are canceled because of COVID-19 including the Veterans Day Ceremony that typically includes more than 2,400 cadets.
 The Veterans Day Parade has also been canceled.

 But some competitions and the physical fitness competition will still go on, but with restrictions like social distancing.